soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 where the customer can order on the platform's app, and driver provides his own vehicle, fuel, and labor to drive the customer around.
 The customer pays the app, who then pays the driver after deducting the app's "fees".

-They are middle men providing "marketplace" for certain services.
+They are middlemen providing "marketplace" for certain services.
 Their main function is to coordinate stuff with computers to make the orders happen, but they don't do much else other than charging the customer more for it.

-Like most middle men, they should be despised.
-But apparently, they were not, and customers seem to love them even now.
+Like most middlemen, they should be despised.
+But apparently, they aren't, and shallow customers seem to love them and see nothing wrong with all of this.
 This helped them expand, to the point of "disrupting" the traditional business model.

 Now, how did they expand?
 It's called blitzscaling.